-HOLY ANGELS GENERAL GUIDELINES In order for us to provide our students with a safe and orderly dismissal, we have established the following procedures that must be followed.
-Dismissal is from 2:40-3:00 p.m.
-Any students who are left will wait for their parent in the lobby by the office.
-Please be mindful of the fact that we often have meetings at 3:15 p.m. and there is no supervision after that time.
+DISMISSAL In order for us to provide our students with a safe and orderly dismissal, we have established the following procedures that must be followed.
+Dismissal is from 2:30-3:00 p.m.
+Any students who are not picked up by 3:00 will wait for their parent in the office.
+Please be mindful of the fact that we often have meetings at 3:10 p.m. and there is no supervision after that time.